GoodiesHQ/webhooker/README.md

 # webhooker
 webhook -> webhook(s)

-This repository is an incredibly soimple webhook proxy/forwarder.
+This repository is an incredibly simple webhook proxy and forwarder.
 It addresses two issues I ran into using various clients that support webhook notifications:

 1) What if I want to take one event and send it to multiple webhooks?